SheldonHH/RustMap/README.md

 ```
 ## 3.2.
 Prompt to Resolve Compilation Error
 Normally we will after our test generate compilation error, we will directly put the compilation error into ChatGPT-4
-See the examples of compilation errors in the directory: `prompt_examples/compilation-errors` We have listed some of compilation from our RustMap Translation of Rosseta Code
+See the examples of compilation errors in the directory: `prompt_examples/compilation-errors` We have listed some of compilation from our RustMap Translation of Rosetta Code